 The Tuskegee Airmen

-I am proud to be an active member of the Hubert L. “Hooks” Jones chapter of The Tuskegee Airmen.
+I am proud to be a member of the Hubert L. “Hooks” Jones chapter of The Tuskegee Airmen.

 The Tuskegee Airmen were a group of African American men who served our country with distinction during World War II.
 These men made an impact on society that went beyond their military service.